 State 4-H Recognition is the process in which senior 4-H members in grades 9-12 can apply to be selected for special statewide opportunities such as awards and trips.
 The purpose of this event is to provide an avenue for youth recognition and to provide young people with an opportunity to practice and grow leadership, communications, and college and career readiness skills through application and interview activities.

-- Applications open in 4HOnline November 15 annually
+- Applications open in 4HOnline on January 1.

-- Application deadline 11:59 PM February 1 annually
+- The application deadline every year is 11:59 PM on February 1.

-State project area awards are awarded to 4-H members who have demonstrated leadership, communication, and service through activities, events and self-directed learning in a specific project area.
+State project area awards are awarded to 4-H members who have demonstrated leadership, communication, and service through activities, events, and self-directed learning in a specific project area.
 Recipients will be provided with a $100 prize (dependent on funding).
 Up to 50 project area awards will be presented to Iowa 4-H members in grades 9-12 at the time of application.
-Follow the event page link above for more information on the opportunity and how to apply (TBD).
+Follow the event page link above for more information on the opportunity and how to apply.

 National 4-H Conference is a week-long trip to our nation's capital each spring.
 Youth stay at the National 4-H Center in Chevy Chase, MD with delegates from across the nation.
 This is a working event where youth will share their perspectives on issues relevant to youth with national leaders, including Congressional members.
 5-6 delegates in grades 9-11 at the time of application will be selected, dependent on funding.
 Follow the event page link above for more information on the opportunity and how to apply.

 National 4-H Congress is held the day after the Thanksgiving holiday through the following Tuesday in Atlanta, GA.
 National 4-H Congress is comparable to the "State 4-H Youth Conference," but on a national scale.
 The event includes dynamic keynote speakers, community service in the Atlanta area, workshops on leadership, cultural issues, and team building.
-20 delegates in grades 9-11 at the time of application will be selected, dependent on funding.
 Follow the event page link above for more information on the opportunity and how to apply.
+Due to the cancellation of the 2020 Congress event, 10 delegates in grades 9-11 at the time of application will be selected for 2021, to join 10 of the 2020 delegates who were eligible to postpone their attendance by one year.